haskoin/haskoin-core/README.md

 # haskoin

-This package is a library implementing the Bitcoin protocol specification.
+Haskoin is a package providing an implementation of the Bitcoin protocol specifications.
+It provides the cryptographic ECDSA and hashing primitives, functions for handling BIP32 extended keys, functions for building and signing various types of regular and multisig transactions and a definition of the network protocol messages.

 ## Documentation